reactjs/react.dev/src/content/reference/react/useSyncExternalStore.md

 ### Extracting the logic to a custom Hook {/*extracting-the-logic-to-a-custom-hook*/}

-Usually you won't write `useSyncExternalStore` directly in your components.
+Usually you won't write `useSyncExternalStore` directly in your Components.
 Instead, you'll typically call it from your own custom Hook.
-This lets you use the same external store from different components.
+This lets you use the same external store from different Components.

 For example, this custom `useOnlineStatus` Hook tracks whether the network is online: